 Streptomyces produce a great variety of antibiotics and have been their leading source for clinical use after penicillin.
 These began with streptomycin from S. griseus, the first treatment of mycobacterial infections like tuberculosis.
 Several other aminoglycosides have been important against mainly proteobacteria, for example kanamycins from S. kanamyceticus.

-Broader spectrum antibiotics include chloramphenicol from S. venezuelae, with use limited by high toxicity, and yellow tetracyclines like chlortetracycline from S. aureofaciens.
+Broader spectrum antibiotics include chloramphenicol from S. venezuelae, with use limited by high toxicity, and yellow tetracyclines like oxytetracycline from S. rimosus.
 All these interfere with bacterial ribosomes.
 Among others, daunorubicin from S. peucetius is used against leukemia, and macrolides like amphotericin B from S. nodosus against various fungi.

 Endobacteria typically have DNA with low G+C content and many produce endospores, distinctive heat-resistant stages formed internal to ordinary cells.
 Only a few have outer membranes; like Actinobacteria many others have thickened cell walls, recognized by positive Gram stains, but some endosymbiotic groups have instead lost them entirely.

 This is a bacteriochlorin but related to chlorophyll a, differing in just one double bond and in occurring as a farnesol ester.
-C20 terpenes are not produced at all, so the accessory pigments are only C30 carotenoids, mainly 4,4′-diaponeurosporene or derivatives.
-Most pigments in aerobic species are also carotenoids of this type.
+C20 terpenes are not produced at all so the accessory pigments are also only C30 carotenoids, mainly 4,4′-diaponeurosporene.
+Pigments in aerobic species are also commonly carotenoids of this type.

-Staphyloxanthin is notable as a defense in Staphylococcus aureus, which cause a variety of skin and tissue infections including some notorious for antibiotic resistance.
-This causes the yellow colour of most strains and helps them resist oxidative attacks by the immune system.
-It is a fatty acid ester of the glucosyl diaponeurosporenoate shown.
+Staphyloxanthin is notable as a defense in Staphylococcus aureus, which cause a variety of skin and tissue infections.
+This is a fatty acid ester of the glucosyl diaponeuroporenoate shown.
+It gives the yellow colour in most strains and helps them survive oxidative damage, including attacks by immune system cells.